drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

                             <i class="fas fa-history"></i> Outdated Information
                         </h6>
                         <p class="card-text text-white">
                             AI models are trained on snapshots of data that may be years old.
-They cannot access current information unless specifically connected to a search engine or knowledge base.
+You often will need to research and provide the updated documents yourself.
                         </p>
                     </div>
                 </div>